oalee/os-digital-democracy-iran/README.md

-## Open Science Research - Enhancing Democracy for the people of Iran through Digital Innovation
+## Open Science Research - Enhancing Democracy For The People of Iran Through Social Digital Innovation

 This repository hosts the research materials for the Open Science Research project, focusing on enhancing digital democracy in Iran.
 The project aims to study and propose socially-driven digital innovations that can improve democratic processes for Iranian citizens, with consideration for both immediate application and future deployment.